Cyclic quantum Teichm\"uller theory: Introduction

 Let $N$ be a positive odd integer.
 Let $q^2$ be a primitive $N$-th root of unity, and choose the square-root $q$ so that $q^N=1$ (see \cref{sec:dilog}).
 The cyclic quantum dilogarithm we use in this paper is given by the following expression:

 where the parameter $\bp:=(p^+,p^-)$ is taken from the Fermat curve

 and $X$ is a variable such that $X^N=1$.
-It is a reparametrization of the version introduced by Kashaev \cite{Kas00}.
-See \cref{subsec:dilog} for the relation with the versions of cyclic quantum dilogarithms used in the literature, including Bazhanov--Reshetikhin \cite{BR} and Ip--Yamazaki \cite{IY}.
+It is a re-parametrization of the version introduced by Kashaev \cite{Kas00}.
+See \cref{subsec:dilog} for the relation with the versions of cyclic quantum dilogarithms used in the literature.
 Our key observation is that the tuple $\bp=(p^+,p^-)$ plays the role of \emph{coefficient tuples} in the cluster algebra, while the ratio $y:=p^+/p^-$ is the \emph{exchange ratio} (also known as $y$-variables).

 It is well-known that the cyclic quantum dilogarithm \eqref{introeq:q-dilog} satisfies a pentagon relation \cite{FK}, where the parameters $\bp$ must satisfy several monomial relations.
 See \cref{thm:pentagon} in our notation.
 We show that these seemingly mysterious relations are, in fact, equivalent to the mutation relations of coefficients \cite[(1.5)]{FZ-CA2}: